 On the other hand, if you work quickly and know upper level math topics well—yet can be fooled by a twist in a tricky question—your score will likely benefit from the Math Level 2 curve.

 However, the only true way to know which one to take is to try them both and compare!
 So…

-Step 1) Pick Your SAT II: Math Level 1 or Math Level 2?
+Step 1) Pick your SAT Subject Test: Math 1 or Math 2?

 The best way to do this is to first take a diagnostic test of each.
 Please take a whole test of each—not just the 15 or so practice questions on the College Board site—each timed for an hour.
 (For extended time, you’d get 90 minutes per test.)
 I’d use the previously-administered College Board practice tests in this book and recommend taking them on separate days, just so tiredness doesn’t affect the scores.

 In general, you want to go with the test on which you get the higher score (duh!).
 However, sometimes there’s more to the story.
 Though I can't give you definitive advice about which one to take without looking at your diagnostics personally, I can give you some pointers based on a decade of experience: